 If you or your loved one has been charged with the above offenses pursuant to a DUI Under 21 prosecution, you or your loved one may be facing the loss of your California driver’s license for one year, and other very costly and burdensome consequences.

 The punishments for a California Under 21 DUI conviction can be severe.
 They may include:

 If someone under 21 is pulled over with a higher blood alcohol level, .08 or more, or causes an accident while intoxicated that injures or even kills another person, the punishments are much more severe.
 You may face time in prison, a revoked license and more.

 Whatever the charges against you or your child, you don’t want to leave anything to chance.
-The best way to fight charges against you is meet them head on, using hard evidence and expert testimony to prove your innocence and clean up your criminal record.
+The best way to fight charges against you is to meet them head-on, using hard evidence and expert testimony to prove your innocence and clean up your criminal record.

-For more information about your legal rights in these cases, or if your child faces strict punishments in one of these cases, you need to speak with an attorney at The Law Offices of Robert Ernenwein, PC., as soon as possible.
+For more information about your legal rights in these cases, or if your child faces strict punishments in one of these cases, you need to speak with an attorney at Ernenwein & Mathes, LLP, as soon as possible.

 Minor Children In The Car At The Time Of The DUI Arrest

 A DUI charge in California is often classified as a misdemeanor but can have serious consequences that vary depending upon factors such as prior record and circumstances of the incident.
 If there was a minor passenger present in the vehicle at the time, then the consequences can be more severe.
 California Vehicle Code Section 23152 covers the crime of driving under the influence, but the Vehicle Code also contains a section regarding enhanced penalties for DUI convictions depending on circumstances such as these.